maisiejillbt/ForageTheBay/README.md

   - create click walkthrough of how to use the app
   - add hover for seasons
   - add more to the map to make it more obvious that it is a map
+  - make map fade to nothing at the end